NestorMancilla/dijet/README.txt

 (To-do: Downdload Summer23 and ReReco samples.
 Not yet done for ZeroBias at least) (To-do: QG SFs and response)

+// v146.
+L2Res pT binning for L2Res histograms from Dijet directory.
+// v145.
+Test for Trk files (TrkRadDamage).
+// v144.
+Lxplus and skim files for MC.
+// v143.
+Lxplus and V2 2025 corrections for B,C,D,E,F and Winter25MG SF.
 // v137.
 Consistency for Unfolding histograms for MC.
 // v136.
 Running 2025C using 17jun2025 DIALS JSON file.
 2025 V1M corrections.
 // v135.
 ZeroBias test using prompt for 2024, no skim files.